 COVERAGE:1L / >5 sqm

-UNDERCOAT: Glossy black paintfast version: Apply 1 or 2 coats and allow a minimum of 24 hours drying at 20 ° C. With longer drying, the quality of the chrome effect will be higher.
+UNDERCOAT: We recommend the special undercoat ST8900 basecoat / clearcoat to obtain the best chrome effect and to shorten drying times considerably.
 With any other gloss black polyurethane paint, allow at least 7 days of drying and hardening.
 Do not sand or use a degreaser.
 Simply dust with a dry and soft cloth.

 CHROME PAINT: Shake well before use.
 Spray very thin passes with a spraygun with small nozzle size (0.5~1.0mm) and a low pressure (2 bars), reducing the paint flow at the maximum (press slightly on the trigger) and by letting the air escape, until you reach maximum chrome effect.
 Allow a few seconds between each pass to let dry, and observe the formation of the chrome during evaporation.
 Make the coats not too thick.
 Between each dry pass, the surface can be polished with a piece of cotton to remove any dust or ‘flecks ».